San Marcos Growers LogoSan Marcos Growers

 We named this plant 'Soledad Shadow' as it was notably different than other clones of this species that we grow.
 It came to us from a micropropagation laboratory (tc lab) as Kalanchoe beharensis and was supposed to be the typical form with velvet brownish hairs but as plants matured we noted it lacked the dense covering of hairs so we had to give it some name to distinguish it from the typical form which we continue to grow.
 It is also not completely hairless like the other glabrous form we grow as Kalanchoe beharensis var. subnuda

-San Marcos Growers, established in 1979, closed for regular business on December 23rd 2025 as the property will be developed for affordable housing.
+San Marcos Growers closed for regular business at the end of 2025 as the property is being developed for affordable housing.

-The gates are closed but we will be open by appointment only as we liquidate remaining plants, supplies and equipment.
-Our remaining plants are listed on our Live Inventory Page.
+While our gates remain closed, we will open them by appointment so we can liquidate remaining plants, supplies and equipment.
+The plants remaining in the field are listed on our Live Inventory Page.

 [MORE INFO]